ReeceGoding/Frustration-One-Year-With-R/README.md

 document later, but the word count is still far higher than I’m happy with.
 I have tried to not be too petty, but every negative point in here comes from an honest position of frustration.
-There are some things that I really love about R, I’ve even devoted [an entire section to them](#3-what-r-does-right).
+There are some things that I really love about R. I’ve even devoted [an entire section to them](#3-what-r-does-right).
 However, if there is one point that I really want this document to get across, it’s that R is filled to the brim with small madnesses.
 Although I can name a few major issues with